-Under Armour (NYSE:UA - Get Free Report) posted its quarterly earnings results on Friday.
-The company reported $0.02 earnings per share for the quarter, hitting analysts' consensus estimates of $0.02, Zacks reports.
-The firm had revenue of $1.13 billion for the quarter, compared to analyst estimates of $1.36 billion.
-Under Armour had a negative net margin of 3.90% and a positive return on equity of 7.04%.
+Under Armour (NYSE:UA - Get Free Report) released its quarterly earnings results on Friday.
+The company reported $0.02 earnings per share (EPS) for the quarter, meeting analysts' consensus estimates of $0.02, Zacks reports.
+Under Armour had a net margin of 1.99% and a return on equity of 7.24%.
+The firm had revenue of $1.13 billion for the quarter, compared to analysts' expectations of $1.36 billion.
 Under Armour updated its Q2 2026 guidance to 0.010-0.020 EPS.

-In other Under Armour news, insider Mehri Shadman sold 16,287 shares of the company's stock in a transaction dated Tuesday, June 3rd.
-The shares were sold at an average price of $6.14, for a total value of $100,002.18.
-Following the transaction, the insider owned 191,796 shares of the company's stock, valued at $1,177,627.44.
-This represents a 7.83% decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
+In other Under Armour news, insider Mehri Shadman sold 16,287 shares of Under Armour stock in a transaction on Tuesday, June 3rd.
+The shares were sold at an average price of $6.14, for a total transaction of $100,002.18.
+Following the sale, the insider owned 191,796 shares of the company's stock, valued at $1,177,627.44.
+The trade was a 7.83% decrease in their position.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
 15.60% of the stock is currently owned by company insiders.

 About Under Armour